 - 2 tablespoons olive oil

 - 2 pounds tomatoes

-- 5 small cloves garlic, peeled and root ends trimmed
+- 5 small cloves (about 2½ tablespoons) garlic, peeled, smashed and root ends trimmed

-Preheat the oven to 500 degrees F and lightly coat a baking sheet with olive oil.
+- Preheat the oven to 500°F and lightly coat a baking sheet with the olive oil.
 Sprinkle it with salt and pepper and set aside.

-Once the tomatoes are cool enough to touch, you can easily use your hands or the dull side of a paring knife to slip the skin off each half.
-Now you can finely chop the tomatoes and mince the garlic.
-Add both to a medium-sized mixing bowl.
-Use a spatula to scrape any brown bits of tomato, and any remaining olive oil from the baking sheet and add it to the bowl.
-Place the skins in a small strainer and use the back of a small spoon to drain them into the bowl as well.
+- Once the tomatoes are cool enough to touch, you can use your hands or the dull side of a paring knife to remove the skin.
+As you do this, add the skins to a small strainer over a large mixing bowl.
+Finely chop the tomatoes and mince the garlic.
+Add both to the bowl.
+Use a metal spatula to scrape any brown bits of tomato, and any remaining olive oil from the baking sheet and add it to the bowl.
+Use the back of a spoon to press down on the tomato skins to get any excess juice into the bowl.

 - Roast the poblano and jalapeño peppers: Cut them in half, remove the seeds and pith, and place them round side up on a baking sheet.
 Place them directly under the broiler until the skin is fairly evenly charred and blistered, about 2 minutes.
 Remove the baking sheet from under the broiler and let the peppers cool for a few minutes.
 Use your hands or the dull side of a paring knife to remove the skin.
 Finely chop them and add them to the bowl with the tomatoes and garlic.